ERP systems are inflexible, often counterintuitive, and can be downright cumbersome! Do you agree?

 #4.
 Your Own Custom Code

 Most ERP systems were implemented 10, 15, or even 20 years ago.
-Since then, many organizations have developed their own custom code to adapt these systems to fit their unique business processes.
-Continually adding custom code to your ERP system over the past years have made it a very difficult system to change.
-Not only that, it’s much harder for you to be agile in meeting business demands.
+Since then, many organizations have developed custom codes to adapt these systems to fit their unique business processes.
+Continually adding custom code to your ERP system over the past years has made it a complicated system to change.
+Not only that, but it’s also much more challenging for you to be agile in meeting business demands.

-ERP Change is Difficult – But it’s Not Stopping Us!
+ERP Change is Difficult – But that’s Not Stopping Us!

 Although it’s clear that we face a lot of challenges, almost every ERP-run company is in the process of planning or implementing an ERP change.
-Our research has revealed that 30% of SAP customers are planning an enhancement package upgrade, nearly 15% are planning rollouts and support pack implementations, and almost 10% are about to go through a full version upgrade.
-SAP HANA and mobile apps are also on the 2014 roadmap for 5% of SAP shops.
+Our research has revealed that 30% of SAP customers are planning an enhancement package upgrade, nearly 15% are planning rollouts and support pack implementations, and almost 10% are about to go through a complete version upgrade.

-So, although one-third of us might find it ‘difficult’ or ‘very difficult’ to make changes to our ERP systems – we clearly need to find ways to overcome it!
+So, although one-third of us might find it ‘difficult’ or ‘very difficult’ to make changes to our ERP systems, we must find ways to overcome it!